SYBIL

 The computing.
 To enforce rules efficiently, you must allocate enforcement resources optimally.
 The Sibyl computes: where to deploy drones, which violations to prioritize, how to minimize costs while maximizing compliance.

-In this sense, the Sibyl is not one sovereignty provider among many.
-It is the platform on which sovereignty providers operate.
-The operating system for liquid violence.
+The Sibyl is not one sovereignty provider among many.
+It is the platform on which sovereignty providers operate: the operating system for liquid violence.

 The nation-state's monopoly on violence gives way to the Sibyl's monopoly on coordination.